 This is known as the “Deflationary spiral” which argues that a deflating currency may hold too much “future value” causing its users to refrain from spending it until it simply dies out.

 Some argue that it is not applicable in theory to Bitcoin since there is no preset deflation value that can be predicted.
 However, the current decline of Bitcoin can partly be attributed to the increased retention of Bitcoin as many speculated that it was going to significantly increase in price.

 Before you learn how to purchase Bitcoin, it is important to first understand how it is stored.
 Unlike traditional currency, Bitcoin is not a physical object that may be exchanged.
 It is an electronic currency that is securely stored in your electronic wallet

 What Is an Electronic Wallet?

-This type of wallets stores the Bitcoin-related data on your device.
-That requires you to install a software that manages said data.
-They offer a safer alternative to online wallets because the data only exists on your computer instead of being stored on a server.
-However, since the data is exclusively stored on your computer, you run the risk of losing all your Bitcoins if you lose access to your computer.
+This is a safer alternative to online wallets because the data only exists on your computer instead of being stored on a server, however, since the data is exclusively stored on your computer, you run the risk of losing all your Bitcoins if you lose access to your computer.

 Here are some of the best wallet software available.